salah-zaiem/salah-zaiem.github.io/index.md

 ### Work Opportunities

-I am getting close to the end of my PhD and I am starting to consider future track, either in Academia or Industry.
+I am getting close to the end of my PhD adventure (I should defend in early 2024) and I am starting to consider future tracks, either in Academia or Industry.
 If you are looking for a researcher, or buiding something related to speech, language or any human-related signal (health, brain..), feel free to drop me an email here : zaiemsalah@gmail.com .